Thank you for sending your enquiry! One of our team members will contact you shortly.

 Debian Distribution

-- The root account and root shell prompt (su, sudo, running programs as root under X)
+- The root account and root shell prompt (su, sudo, executing programs as root under X)

 - Virtual consoles